joebertcerezo/ai_samp/README.md

 # AI_Samp

-A secure Node.js sample for interacting with the OpenAI API.
+A secure Node.js sample for interacting with the OpenAI API using TypeScript.

 ## Features

 - Uses [OpenAI Node.js SDK](https://www.npmjs.com/package/openai)
 - Loads sensitive credentials from environment variables
 - Example of a simple chat completion request
+- Written in TypeScript with strict settings
 - Follows best practices for configuration and dependency management

 ## Getting Started